Brendan Doggett

-Brendan Doggett (born 3 May 1994) is an Australian cricketer.
-A tall right-arm fast-medium bowler, he made his this List A debut for Cricket Australia XI on 1 October 2016.
+Brendan James Doggett (born 3 May 1994) is an Australian cricketer.
+A tall right-arm fast-medium bowler, he made his List A debut for Cricket Australia XI on 1 October 2016.
 He made his first-class debut for Queensland in the 2017–18 Sheffield Shield season on 26 October 2017.
 On 31 October 2017, he signed his first Big Bash League contract for the Brisbane Heat.
 He made his Twenty20 debut for Brisbane Heat in the 2017–18 Big Bash League season on 20 December 2017.
+Doggett is proud Worimi man from the Newcastle region.

 Domestic career

-2016–17 season
+Queensland

-At the beginning of the season, Doggett earned a rookie contract with the Queensland Bulls, becoming just the second Indigenous Australian to have a contract with the team, but he did not play for them throughout the season, instead making his List A for Cricket Australia XI in the 2016–17 Matador BBQs One-Day Cup.
+At the beginning of the 2016–17 season, Doggett earned a rookie contract with the Queensland Bulls, becoming just the second Indigenous Australian to have a contract with the team, but he did not play for them throughout the season, instead making his List A for Cricket Australia XI in the 2016–17 Matador BBQs One-Day Cup.
 He played in the first match against Queensland, and late in the innings he bowled fellow Queenslander Ben Cutting to take his first List A wicket.
 He took six wickets across four matches in the tournament, the second-most of any player for Cricket Australia XI.

-2017–18 season

 No longer in the Cricket Australia XI squad, Doggett played his first matches for Queensland in the 2017–18 JLT One-Day Cup and took five wickets for the team while conceding 6.19 runs per over in four matches.
 He then made his first-class debut in the opening round of the 2017–18 Sheffield Shield season.
 In his first innings of first-class bowling he had impressive figures of 4/33 while Victoria were bowled out for 148.
 In February 2018, in round eight of the 2017–18 Sheffield Shield season, he took his maiden five-wicket haul in first-class cricket.

-2021–22 season
+South Australia

 In 2021 Doggett moved to Adelaide and began playing for South Australia.

+Doggett won the player of the match award in the 2024-25 Sheffield Shield Final, having taken 11 wickets in the match, including 6/31 in the first innings and 5/109 in the second.
+His efforts led South Australia to their first Sheffield Shield title in 29 years.
+His match figures of 11/140 were the best ever figures in a Sheffield Shield final.

+County Cricket

+In February, Doggett signed a short-term contract with Durham County Cricket Club to play for them in the first two months of the 2025 County Championship season.